githwxi/ATS-Xanadu/srcgen2/README.md

 that the variable is a left-value, that is, it is addressable.

-- The modifier `!` in front of a pattern indicates that the value matching the pattern is supposed to retain its linear portion (which is a proof of some view).
+- The modifier `!` in front of a pattern indicates that the value matching the pattern *implicitly* retains its linear portion (which is a proof of some view).
 - The modifier `~` in front of a pattern indicates that the value matching the pattern is *implicitly* freed.
-- The modifier `@` in front of a pattern indicates that the value matching the pattern needs to *explicitly* process its linear portion (e.g., retaining it, passing, or freeing it).
+- The modifier `@` in front of a pattern indicates that the value matching the pattern needs to *explicitly* process its linear portion (e.g., retaining it, assigning it, or freeing it).

 <!--
 ########################################################################